hoaitrang13/demo/DevOps-Engineer.md

 - Leave Paid: 12 days for annual leave & 6 days for sick leave (max 18days)
 ### Submit your personal document
 > Follow these steps to have a highly appreciated document
->  Write an email with the subject line: "Your name apply for the position: DevOps Engineer" & attach your latest CV, phone number and your submit and then, send it to [tuyendung@teko.vn](tuyendung@teko.vn
+> Write an email with the subject line: "Your name apply for the position: DevOps Engineer" & attach your latest CV, phone number and your submit and then, send it to [tuyendung@teko.vn](tuyendung@teko.vn)